riceissa/issarice.com/pages/information-for-high-school-students.md

 ...

 The idea here is to produce a list of resources for high school students who are frustrated with school and want something better, but don't know where to begin to look.
+It may be better thought of as "what I wish I had (known) when I was in high school".

 ## Rationality resources